PieLabs/pie-docs/developing/pie-development/quickstart.md

       ]
     }

 The `elements` field tells `pie` where to find the source for a given element using its name.
+Note that you may also use NPM-style locations for this property as well.
 The `models` property defines the content of the various PIE instances to be rendered.
 At the moment, we're just setting a PIE referenced by `id=1` to be defined as a `pie-toggle`.

 Once the PIE is configured in the JSON, we'll need to define the markup for rendering it in the `index.html` file: